 Hays County is currently securing water agreements for future supply to meet the needs of the Wimberley/Woodcreek area (Region L), the Dripping Springs area (Region K), and the Hays County-Other category (both Regions L and K).
-Several water management strategies have been identified to meet the growing needs of the county, however, those strategies deliver water to a common point near San Marcos.
+Several water management strategies have been identified to meet the growing needs of the county; however, those strategies deliver water to points along the IH-35 corridor.
 Hays County is including a Hays County Pipeline Project as a facilities expansion in order to help move these future supplies into and around the county in order to meet the needs over a widespread area.
-There are two pipeline route options being considered.
+The strategy includes a 36-inch pipeline from the Kyle area, running along FM150 toward Dripping Springs; and a 16-inch spur pipeline running from the FM150-RR3237 split, along RR3237, to the Wimberley area.
 Costs included in Table 5.2.3-1 represent the cost associated to meet only the needs for the Region L portion of Hays County.
-It is anticipated that Region K will have a facilities expansion project that will include an upsizing an extension of the Region L strategy in order to meet the needs of Region K.
+It is anticipated that Region K will have a facilities expansion project that will include a spur pipeline off the Region L strategy in order to meet the needs of Region K.